spences10/scottspence.com/posts/2022/03/02/make-a-contact-form-with-sveltekit-and-airtable/index.md

 VITE_AIRTABLE_TOKEN=keybJWwl29RhmPEQh
 ```

-These need to be accessed with Vite's `import.meta.env.` syntax.
+These need to be accessed with Vite's `import.meta` syntax.

 ## `POST` the data to Airtable